pjjonesnz/directadmin_cloudflare_dns/README.md

 # DirectAdmin to Cloudflare DNS sync

 **PLEASE NOTE:** This script is now deprecated.
-For our replace DirectAdmin Plugin, daflare, see: https://daflare.com/
+For my replacement DirectAdmin Plugin, daflare, see: https://daflare.com/

+The benefits of moving to daflare are:

+* GUI configuration panel integrated into DirectAdmin
+* Easy plugin install/update/delete using DirectAdmin plugin manager
+* Uses Cloudflare API tokens for better security
+* Share a single Cloudflare account with all the user accounts you manage

+[Visit daflare.com](https://daflare.com) for all the details and to download

+## Deprecated script instructions

 Script to sync DirectAdmin dns changes *from* DirectAdmin *to* your Cloudflare account